“Do you understand that the shower pipe is leaking,” Dawn says to Ray, through the bathroom door. “How can you not be showing any concern?”

 Later, at church, Grace asks me, “Don’t you remember him?
 C___ J___?
 From the church when we were little?
 He was the preacher’s son?”
 She laughs.
 Every once in awhile I’ll catch her eyes giving a look of thoughtful recognition.

 C__ J__ is a weird guy, twenty-nine years of age.
 He goes through jobs the way others go through moods.
-The church Grace and I go to is not his father's, this one was in the next town over and is modern with a band and no dress code.
+The church Grace and I go to is not his father's, this one is in the next town over and is modern with a band and no dress code.

 I ask Sylvester, “Don’t you think that guy’s weird?”
 Sylvester defends him.